Find and play songs, audio podcasts, audio books, and more from within your app.

 To play content from the user’s library using the Media Player framework, use one of the built-in

 An application player plays music locally within your app.
 Use this player when you want greater control over the audio you play for the user.
-This player does not change the state of the built-in Music app.
+This player doesn’t change the state of the built-in Music app.

 The system player employs the Music app to play audio on your behalf.
 Use this player when you want audio to continue playing even when the user switches away from your app.

-You cannot play video media items directly using the Media Player framework.
+You can’t play video media items directly using the Media Player framework.
 To play back videos containing

 MPMedia objects, use an